-The Kilkenny Catwalk Trail was a fantastic arts trail of 21 Cat also provides a new and exciting activity and walking route around the City for families and people of all ages.
+This project is a partnership between Kilkenny Civic Trust and Kilkenny County Council and can be engaged with the outdoors regardless of restrictions and was designed to support and bring local businesses, arts and community together, attract visitors to Kilkenny and create footfall in sculpture host locations throughout the City.
+The project also provides a new and exciting activity and walking route around the City for families and people of all ages.
 Feedback has been so positive.
 It has added a bit of colour and fun to the things to see and do in Kilkenny for the shoulder season of 2021 and into 2022.